 The best prompts are generated by human beings who have actually put some thought into the exercise.
 Human beings can find something intriguing in the composition of a sentence, or the appearance of an object, or a picture.
 AI is yet to develop that gift.
 And so auto-generated/ lazy-human generated prompts are going to be the less effective ones.

 I know, I know, I know.
 Some nutters like silly prompts because they like to write for fun.
 Not me.
-I like my writing like I like my coffee: difficult, dark and utilitarian.
+I like my writing like I like my coffee: potent, dark and utilitarian.
 No. I don’t want to write a story about a psychic ballerina whose arch-nemesis is a three-legged unicorn that works in Starbucks.
 No sirree.
 You might disagree with me on this, and if so you’re welcome to leave your comments below.
 Maybe you found a market for your romance novel about the lion-tamer that falls in love with the ghost of a near-sighted juggler until he receives a mysterious invitation to herd alpacas in Peru.
 I’d love to hear that silly prompts led to something good and publishable.

 In terms of the benefits of using good prompts, when I first started writing this blog, I made it clear that I claim no expertise on anything but my own experiences.
 I find prompts great when I’m letting the novel rest and I want to work on other things.
 The idea of working on other things is great, but sometimes I can’t summon even the tiniest germ of an idea for a new project.